Here are answers to some of the most frequently asked questions about our remote printing service.

 Please note: emails forwarded to the White Salmon Valley Community Library email addresses can only be printed at White Salmon Valley Community Library.

-Once you forward your email, you should receive a reply within a minute or two containing your code so you can retrieve it from the printer.
+Once you forward your email, you should receive a reply within a minute or two containing your release code so you can retrieve it from the printer.

 The email itself and each of its attachments will then show up as separate print jobs, so you can pick and choose which documents you actually want to print.